 Preventing Damage to Granite Countertops

-Long-Term Performance in Florida Climate
+Long-Term Performance in the Florida Climate

 Florida’s climate includes heat, humidity, and strong sunlight.
 Granite handles all these conditions very well compared to other materials.